Spark Series Webcast: A Masterclass with Best-Selling Author Adam Ross

 ET

-The Ultimate Story Framework for Employee Engagement - What if the secret to employee engagement isn’t more content but better story?
+The Ultimate Story Framework for Employee Engagement - What if the secret to employee engagement isn’t more content but a better story?

 In this insightful conversation, achievee Engagement’s Founder Jody Ordioni sits down with Adam Ross, best-selling novelist and editor of the Sewanee Review, to explore how a powerful storytelling lens: Me → We → World —can help us build stronger connections at work.